 We observe comment sections containing data which should be recorded in distinct columns.
 If a comment section is missing, operators will simply use empty rows to record the data.
 The result?
 Frustrated batch reviewers and unhappy operators.
 We have yet to meet an operator who loves to do a bad job at filling in batch records, we’ve seen plenty of bad batch records though, forcing the operators to do a bad job.

 So how to prevent all these common mistakes?
 We’ll start off with a simple approach, the EudraLex.
 Chapter 4.20 of Eudralax Volume IV (GMP Guidelines) provides some essential guidance for the Batch Processing Record:The BPR should be based on the relevant parts of the currently approved Manufacturing Formula and Processing Instructions.
 The guidance even includes a list of items which should be included:

-Obviously, these huge batch records are just an example.
+So what does this list teach us?
+It states that significant intermediate stages should be recorded.
+When we observe the five-hundred-page batch records, we raise the question: Are all the steps in the batch record significant?Obviously, these huge batch records are just an example.
 We would, however, like to invite you to have a look at your company’s batch records, is all information being requested because it is significant or because of fear of leaving out something which might be significant?

 The latter could point to a lack of process understanding, which we’ll talk about in our next blog!

 Foolproof Batch Records – the Process Approach

 You must be logged in to post a comment.

 Hit enter to search or ESC to close